Hepatitis C virus: Clinical importance

+Several reviews and health-services studies recommend routine consideration of HCV testing in psychiatric care, given the elevated prevalence of HCV infection and missed diagnoses in psychiatric populations.
+This recommendation is particularly relevant for individuals with mental health conditions such as schizophrenia.

 Recombination

 When two viruses infect the same cell, genetic recombination may occur.
 Although infrequent, HCV recombination has been observed between different genotypes, between subtypes of the same genotype and even between strains of the same subtype.

 Epidemiology

 Hepatitis C virus is predominantly a blood-borne virus, with very low risk of sexual or vertical transmission.
 Because of this mode of spread the key groups at risk are intravenous drug users (IDUs), recipients of blood products and sometimes patients on haemodialysis.
 Common setting for transmission of HCV is also intra-hospital (nosocomial) transmission, when practices of hygiene and sterilization are not correctly followed in the clinic.
 A number of cultural or ritual practices have been proposed as a potential historical mode of spread for HCV, including circumcision, genital mutilation, ritual scarification, traditional tattooing and acupuncture.
-It has also been argued that given the extremely prolonged periods of persistence of HCV in humans, even very low and undetectable rates of mechanical transmission via biting insects may be sufficient to maintain endemic infection in the tropics, where people receive large number of insect bites.
+It has also been argued that given the extremely prolonged periods of persistence of HCV in humans, even very low and undetectable rates of mechanical transmission via biting insects may be sufficient to maintain endemic infection in the tropics, where people receive a large number of insect bites.